garden-io/garden/docs/basics/quickstart.md

 Now that you have Garden installed and seen its basic capabilities it's time to take the next steps.

-If you'd like to better understand how a Garden project is configured when using one of the Kubernetes plugins, we recommend going through our [first project tutorial](../tutorials/your-first-project/README.md) which walks you through configuring a Garden project step-by-step.
+If you'd like to better understand how a Garden project is configured, we recommend going through our [first project tutorial](../tutorials/your-first-project/README.md) which walks you through configuring a Garden project step-by-step.

-If you like to dive right in and configure your own project for Garden, we recommend using our [example projects on GitHub](https://github.com/garden-io/garden/tree/0.12.51/examples) for reference and reading through the different pages of the [Using Garden section](../using-garden/configuration-overview.md) of our docs.
+If you like to dive right in and configure your own project for Garden, we recommend referencing our [example projects on GitHub](https://github.com/garden-io/garden/tree/main/examples) and the section of our docs title [Using Garden](../using-garden/configuration-overview.md), which covers all parts of Garden in detail.

-And if you have any questions or feedback—or just want to say hi 🙂—we encourage you to join our [Discord community](https://discord.gg/FrmhuUjFs6)!
+If you have any questions or feedback—or just want to say hi 🙂—we encourage you to join our [Discord community](https://discord.gg/FrmhuUjFs6)!